null-dev/Phouse/README.md

 This app is <strong>PROOF OF CONCEPT</strong>, do not use this in production environments!

+# DEVELOPMENT STATUS #
+This project is **NOT** abandoned, I have an active version in a private repo but I will publish it later as I am currently using it for my science fair project.

 #FAQ

 Q: WHY U USE LIBGDX, WHY NOT JUST USE NATIVE GUI???<br>